PaulinaJohn/Helping_to_Prevent_Employee_Turnover/README.md

-note: This project is still ongoing
+Note: This project is still ongoing